 The reviews on this site can help you narrow your choice about where to retire in Oklahoma or other states - we have important information about real estate prices; what makes each community special and not so special; along with important facts about the cultural, economic, medical, and transportation infrastructure.

 The Oklahoma climate is humid-sub tropical, strongly influenced by the Gulf of Mexico.
 Summers are hot and humid with frequent thunderstorms and occasional tornados.
 Winters are milder in the south.
 The panhandle region is semi-arid, the eastern part gets more rain and has many lakes.

 Economy and Real Estate Values

-Oklahoma's 2006-8 inflation adjusted per capita income at $23,001 was well below the U.S. average.
-Median home prices are much less expensive than elsewhere in the U.S. The median home in the Oklahoma City area sells for $141,200 vs. the national median of $132,500; the cost of living index there is 82 (national index is 100).
-In Tulsa the median home goes for $132,500 and the cost of living index is 83.
+Oklahoma's 2011 per capita income at $23,770 was well below the U.S. average.
+Median home prices are much less expensive than elsewhere in the U.S. The median home in the Oklahoma City area sold for $151,600 in the first quarter of 2013 (NAR) the cost of living index there is 82 (national index is 100).
+In Tulsa the median home in early 2013 went for $132,500 and the cost of living index is 83.